Matthew-Eucaristo/Hanoi-Tower-Solver-py/README.md

 # Disclaimer
-I create this solver for fun only, feel free to use it if you need. all credit goes to the rightful owners
+I create this solver for fun only, feel free to use it if you need.
+All credit goes to the rightful owners